frankhuettner/www.newsvendor.games/_pages/play.md

 ##### 4. Paste the code into the Julia REPL
    <div class="row justify-content-sm-center">
        <div class="col-sm-8 mt-3 mt-md-0">
        Ctrl+V will not work.
-Instead, **rightclick into the Julia REPL window**.
+Instead, RIGHTCLICK into the Julia REPL window.
 This will insert the code that you copied above.
 Then, hit the <kbd>Enter</kbd> key to execute the code.

        </div>
        <div class="col-sm-4 mt-3 mt-md-0">